dmgolembiowski/pixhawk-proxy/README.md

 sudo apt install -y meson
 sudo apt install -y ninja
 sudo apt install -y ant
-sudo apt install -y rustc

 # Only run this one once.
 It will warn you before running twice that second runs
 # may mess it up.
 curl -sSL http://get.gazebosim.org | sh

+# Install rustup with will provide rust and utilities.
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs > install_rust.sh
+bash install_rust.sh --default-toolchain stable --profile default -y rm install_rust.sh

+# rustc, rustup & cargo are in ~/.profile but we'd need to log in again to get it sourced.
+# So, just manually source profile.
+Note: this will be required for every terminal if you want
+# to use rust until you've logged out and in.
+source ~/.profile

 # Must be nightly because developer used features only availible in the nightly branch
 # NOTE: Nightly features either make it into the main rust branch or they are dropped.
-#       If the [rust](https://rustup.rs/) programs can't compile at a later date it may be that the features
+#       If the rust programs can't compile at a later date it may be that the features
 #       he used were dropped rather than integrated into the stable Rust release.
 rustup install nightly
 rustup default nightly